Introduction to Qualitative Research Methods

-Aim To introduce the major qualitative research methods used in the social sciences and in health services, public health and other health-related research.
+To give an overview and introduction to the major qualitative research methods based in the social sciences as used in health services, public health and other health-related research.

 The course is open to anyone who would like to understand the use of these methods or begin to learn how to use them.